WilyWren2/ReactNativeAxaMobileSdk/README.md

 <details><summary>Use this API to get the customer ID for this session.</summary>

 Parameters:
--  callback is a function which expects a string value
+-  callback is a function that expects a string value.

-If the customer Id is not set, this API returns an empty string.
+When the customer ID is not set, this API returns an empty string.

 ```
 AXASDK.getCustomerId((customerId) => {